openSUSE/news-o-o/_posts/2007-10-08-people-of-opensuse-christian-boltz.markdown

-#### The Internet crashes for a whole week ” how would you feel, what would you do?
+#### The Internet crashes for a whole week â€” how would you feel, what would you do?

 I'd go through my unread mails ;-)